sanaullahAhmad/Card-Designer/README.md

 # PDF out put functionality
-for output as pdf simple change this line 149  in https://github.com/sanaullahAhmad/Card-Designer/blob/master/pdf.php to
+for output as pdf simple change this line 149  in https://github.com/sanaullahAhmad/Card-Designer/blob/master/pdf.php to and for output as pdf In admin, change this line 149  in https://github.com/sanaullahAhmad/Card-Designer/blob/master/admin/pdf.php to

 	$filename = $_SERVER['DOCUMENT_ROOT'] . "carddesigner/outputpdfs/" . $_POST['filename'];